Benefits for Beginners

 What Benefits Should I Offer?

 The IRS classifies fringe benefits as “a form of payment for the performance of services” outside of an employee’s regular wages.
-Put simply, fringe benefits are the little “perks” employees receive for working at a company that isn’t included in an employee’s regular income.
+Put simply, fringe benefits are generally any extra benefit an employee receives, in addition to, or instead of a salary for services provided.

-Ancillary benefits are all non-health plan benefits.
+Ancillary benefits are all non-health plan benefits, including secondary types of health insurance that cover miscellaneous medical expenses.
 Common examples of ancillary benefits include:

 - Vision insurance